 EVO DETROIT, D2N’s new initiative in Detroit, stands for Empowerment, Vestment, and Ownership.
-It also stands for “Evolution Detroit” or “Change Detroit.”
+It also stands for “Evolution Detroit.”
 This initiative embraces lessons learned from D2N’s work in Nepal.
 EVO DETROIT recognizes the challenges to communities in Nepal mirror the challenges that face under-served communities in Detroit.
 Success in our Nepalese projects has been directly attributed to our ability to form trusting and respectful relationships with the local communities, and the fact that D2N does not impose our views or values on them.

 EVO Detroit’s goal is to establish working relationships with Detroit neighborhoods by allowing them to identify their priorities and advocate for themselves.
 This process of empowerment encourages vestment and gives ownership of the project to the community.
 Consideration is given to those projects which benefit the community as a whole, with the goal of making the neighborhood more desirable for locals to continue to live there.
-With this in mind, D2N has chosen two projects to receive the initial EVO grants.
+With this in mind, D2N has chosen three projects to receive the initial EVO grants.

 Piety Hill Pocket Parks